-This report presents the results of archaeological monitoring at 169 Butt Road, Colchester, Essex, which was carried out during 10th-12th July 2018.
-The work was commissioned by Mr and Mrs Nash in advance of the erection of a single-storey rear/side extension and associated groundworks and was undertaken by Colchester Archaeological Trust (CAT).
+This report presents the results of archaeological monitoring at 119 Butt Road, Colchester, Essex, which was carried out on 17th September 2018.
+The work was commissioned by Mr G Eggleton during groundworks for a single-storey rear and side extension and was undertaken by Colchester Archaeological Trust (CAT).

-In response to consultation with Colchester Borough Council Planning Services (CBCPS), Colchester Borough Council Archaeological Advisor Jess Tipper advised that in order to establish the archaeological implications of this application, the applicant should be required to commission a scheme of archaeological investigation in accordance with paragraphs 128, 129 and 132 of the National Planning Policy Framework (DCLG 2012).
+In response to consultation with Colchester Borough Council Planning Services (CBCPS), Colchester Borough Council Archaeological Advisor Jess Tipper advised that in order to establish the archaeological implications of this application, the applicant should be required to commission a scheme of archaeological investigation in accordance with the National Planning Policy Framework (MHCLG 2018).